mark-me/mark-me.github.io/_pages/tutorials/structuring-data-processing/structuring-data-processing.md

 <img src="/_pages/snippets-and-tips/script-structuring/data-prep.png" alt="Script structure" align="middle"/>
 {: refdef}

 As a side effect this approach let's you recycle the data prep scripts for source files for different projects using the same source data.
-In the following sections
+In the following sections I'll discuss the scripts for data-source prepping, general prepping and the final analysis script.
+I've also created a working example with nonsensical code you can download from [here](https://github.com/mark-me/mark-me.github.io/raw/master/_pages/tutorials/structuring-data-processing/structuring-data-processing.zip)

 # Data source functions